Janesville police investigate Sunday-morning shots fired

-JANESVILLE—Police are looking for what they think are two people who fired shots early Sunday morning on the near west side.
+JANESVILLE—Police are looking for what they suspect are two people who fired shots early Sunday morning on the near west side.

+No one is known to be injured, and police have received no complaints of bullet holes to cars or houses, police Sgt.
+Brian Vaughn said late Sunday morning.

+No arrests had been made as of 11 a.m. as officers continued to investigate, Vaughn said.

 This is the second shooting in less than three days in the same area.
 Police responded to a shooting Thursday night at 119 Linn St., three blocks from the scene of Sunday morning's incident.